AaronGullickson/lab_project/README.md

 ## Programming Assignment

-For this assignment, you will calculate a measure of segregation called the Dissimilarity Index of *D* for short.
+For this assignment, you will calculate a measure of segregation called the Dissimilarity Index or *D* for short.
 The dissimilarity index compares the distribution of two groups across neighborhoods (typically operationalized as census tracts) within a city.
 If those two distributions are identical, then the dissimilarity index is 0.
 If the two groups never occupy the same neighborhoods, then you have a dissimilarity index of 100 and complete segregation.
 The dissimilarity index also has a very intuitive interpretation: *D* is the percent of either group that would have to move to different neighborhoods in order to create even distributions (i.e. no segregation).

 The html document in this repository entitled "calculate_dissimilarity.pdf" gives the technical details of how *D* is calculated.